Ashish-Dabhi/CinemaVerse/README.md

-# CinemaVerse
+# 🎬 CinemaVerse
-# 🎬 CinemaVerse – Cinema Hall Ticket Booking System
+#  Cinema Hall Ticket Booking System

 CinemaVerse is a simple cinema hall ticket booking system using PostgreSQL for the backend and Java for database connectivity.
 The system supports user registrations, movie ticket bookings, cancellations, and admin-level showtime management.